-Renowned artist Jerry Thomas’s stunningly lifelike depictions of the historical American West have garnered him wide acclaim.
-His incredible attention to detail and passion for accurately portraying his subjects is a hallmark of his beautifully designed images.
+Renowned artist, Jerry Thomas’s stunning depictions of the wildlife, landscapes, history and personalities of the American West have garnered him wide acclaim.
+His attention and passion for accurately capturing, portraying and researching his subjects is a hallmark of his beautifully designed images.

 Hours: 1pm - 5pm, Tuesday - Saturday, 902 W. Highway 96, Scott City, Kansas 67871